If you think you need medical help right now, 111 online can tell you what to do next.

 Moseley Avenue Surgery FROM JANUARY 2025 RELOCATED TO NEWFIELD HOUSE CV1 4DW

-Park House Medical Centre FROM JANUARY 2025 RELOCATED TO ASPIRE HUB, CV1 2AU
+Woodway Medical Centre FROM APRIL 2025 RELOCATED TO PARK EDGE HUB, CV2 1NE.

 If your clinic takes place in another GP practice to the ones listed above, please attend your clinic appointment in the usual place.
 If you have any concerns, please speak to a member of your midwifery team or GP practice.
 The service provided by the Community Midwifery clinic remains unchanged.